University of Natal

 The University of Natal was a university in the former South African province Natal which later became KwaZulu-Natal.
 The University of Natal no longer exists as a distinct legal entity, as it was incorporated into the University of KwaZulu-Natal on 1 January 2004.
 It was founded in 1910 as the Natal University College in Pietermaritzburg and expanded to include a campus in Durban in 1931.
 In 1947, the university opened a medical school for non-white students in Durban.
 The Pietermaritzburg campus was known for its agricultural engineering programmes, hence the nickname "the farmers" whilst the Durban campus was known as "the engineers," as it concentrated on other engineering programmes.

 On 1 January 2004, the University of Natal was merged with the University of Durban-Westville to create a new legal entity called the University of KwaZulu-Natal, as part of a broader reorganisation of South African universities.

+History

+Non-European Section of Natal University College

+University College of Natal (later the University of Natal) began to offer a separate university level education to "non-european" students in the ‘Non-European Section’ (NES) from 1936.
+Prior to this, the Fort Hare University (UFH) had been a place of political energy and resistance.
+Staff and students both lived and thought through non-racialism on campus. and Indian students either enrolled at Fort Hare or studied abroad at medical school.
+The establishment of the non-european section at Satri College extended higher education opportunities to a wider range of black South Africans and served as a model for the future apartheid state.
+In 1948, Natal University College was incorporated into the University of Natal but the non-european section at Satri College and the “non-European” section of the university’s medical school continued.
+The University of Natal had institutionalized geographically and racially separated groups of students, 12 years prior to the formal adoption of Apartheid.